ironclock/Developing-and-Designing-Interactive-Devices/FinalProject.md

 1. **Raspberry Pi runs a Flask Script:** The Raspberry Pi, is running a Python script that utilizes Flask.
 In this case, the script creates a local web server accessible within our local network.
 At this point - the QR code was accessible locally, which is not enough when accessing the QR code through anyones phone ([Video: Local is a Go!](https://drive.google.com/file/d/16IOC8wSJXLmvBi9g8AYsVX0Kvxjibdx3/view?usp=share_link))

-2. **Ngrok for External Access:** Because we needed the URL to be accessed from anywhere we used this nifty tool called Ngrok.
+2. **Ngrok for External Access:** Because we needed the URL to be accessed from anywhere we used a tool called Ngrok.
 Ngrok is a tool that creates a secure tunnel to our local server (raspberry pi), allowing it to be accessible over the internet.
 By using Ngrok, we expose the Flask server running on our Raspberry Pi to the wider internet, making it reachable from outside the local network.

 3. **QR Code Display**: The Raspberry Pi generates and displays a QR code through our coded Express.js backend.
-This QR code encodes a URL, which is the address of your externally accessible server (via Ngrok).
+This QR code encodes a URL, which is the address of our externally accessible server (via Ngrok).
+The authentication aspect changes every 10 seconds - making the 4 digit pin dynamic, enhancing security.

-4. **iOS App with Camera access:** We also developed a basic iPhone app using Swift that has access to the phone's camera.
+4. **iOS App with Camera access:** We also developed a main portion of our Startup's functionaluity - the PeePass app.
+Our iPhone app was created using Swift and has access to the phone's camera.
 When the camera scans the QR code displayed by the Raspberry Pi, it reads the encoded URL which then leads to API interaction.

 App Screens: <br>
 <img width="200" alt="door sketch" src="https://github.com/ironclock/Developing-and-Designing-Interactive-Devices/assets/82296790/64ed78d3-a14d-4902-a103-9d7869715a6a">